 If you have, then you most certainly need to tour a coffee farm in Kona to discover the extravagance of all the elements that make up the delectable coffee of Kona.

 In addition to happily being caffeinated for your entire stay in Kona Hawaii, you will also receive education about the coffee industry, its culture, history, and processes that play an integral role in creating your favorite cup of java.

-5. Go Underwater Diving in Submarines
+5. Go in a Submarine

 Now we understand that not everybody knows how to swim like a fish.
 Apart from swimming, even sports like scuba diving and snorkeling are not everybody’s piece of cake.

 So, for safe underwater exploring, you can enjoy a submarine tour!

 If you opt for this form of underwater fun, you will board a submarine from the Kailua- Kona Pier for an adventure running 100 feet deep beneath the ocean.

 While you go cruising under the ocean, you will get to learn a lot about the coral reefs of Hawaii, the marine life, and the efforts being made to conserve all these treasures of Kona.

 Oh, and also keep an eye out for sharks, stingrays, and other tropical fish.
 You are safe from them in a submarine, but there’s nothing to stop you from admiring them up close.
 You can read my full Kona Atlantis Submarine tour review HERE.